 Mothers might be looking for alternative feeding methods that can prevent their babies from experiencing the adverse effects of using artificial nipples.

 Bottles can sometimes cause nipple preference in babies, which may result in breast refusal.

 Which Alternative Feeding Methods to Use

-Cup-feeding can only be used on babies that are past 32 weeks, as they have not yet developed their suck, swallow and breathing reflexes; as a result, babies born before 32 weeks are fed through a gavage tube.
+Cup-feeding can only be used on babies past 32 weeks, as they have not yet developed their suck, swallow, and breathing reflexes; as a result, babies born before 32 weeks are fed through a gavage tube.